 We are included in the consolidated U.S. federal and state income tax returns of GE where applicable, but also file certain separate state and foreign income tax returns.
 The tax provision is presented on a separate company basis as if we were a separate filer.
-The effects of tax adjustments and settlements from taxing authorities are presented in our consolidated and combined financial statements in the period to which they relate as if we were a separate filer.
+The effects of tax adjustments and settlements from taxing authorities are presented in our condensed consolidated and combined financial statements in the period to which they relate as if we were a separate filer.
 Our current obligations for taxes are settled with our parent on an estimated basis and adjusted in later periods in which those settlements are finalized.
 We recognize the current and deferred tax consequences of all transactions that have been recognized in the financial statements using the provisions of the enacted tax laws.
 In calculating the provision for interim income taxes, in accordance with Accounting Standards Codification 740, Income Taxes, we apply an estimated annual effective tax rate to year-to-date ordinary income.
 At the end of each interim period, we estimate the effective tax rate expected to be applicable for the full fiscal year.
 See "Management's Discussion and Analysis-Critical Accounting Estimates" in our 2014 Form 10-K, for a discussion of the significant judgments and estimates related to income taxes.

-The Company is under continuous examination by the Internal Revenue Service ("IRS") and the tax authorities of various states as part of their audit of GE's tax returns.
-The IRS is currently auditing the GE consolidated U.S. income tax returns for 2010 and 2011.
-In addition, certain issues and refund claims for previous years are still unresolved.
+We are under continuous examination by the Internal Revenue Service ("IRS") and the tax authorities of various states as part of their audit of GE's tax returns.
+The IRS is currently auditing GE's consolidated U.S. income tax returns for 2010 and 2011.
 We are under examination in various states going back to 2007 as part of their audit of GE's tax returns.
 We believe that there are no issues or claims that are likely to significantly impact our results of operations, financial position or cash flows.
 We further believe that we have made adequate provision for all income tax uncertainties that could result from such examinations.